NEW YORK EVENT LAWS, RULES, AND REGULATIONS

 Additional Documentation for Caterer Permits:

-Authorizes the sale of WINE or BEER at retail for consumption at a gathering for a period not to exceed 24 consecutive hours.
+Authorizes the service for consumption at a gathering for a period not to exceed 24 consecutive hours.
 Such permit shall be valid for a period not to exceed 24 consecutive hours commencing 8:00 a.m. of the effective date of such permit except that in no event shall the sale of beer be permitted prior to 12:00 Noon on Sunday or during the hours prohibited by the Alcoholic Beverage Control Law or by rule of the county government in which the event is being held.

-Beer and wine must be purchased from a licensed brewery, winery, or wholesaler.
-Purchasing the beer from a grocery store and the wine from a liquor store is prohibited.
+Alchol must be purchased through the licensee from a licensed brewery, winery, or wholesaler.
+Purchasing from a grocery store and the wine from a liquor store is prohibited.

 This permit shall be subject to the following conditions: